Where to start?

 Getting the most out of Kitemaker

 We built Kitemaker to first and foremost be a collaboration tool for the team.
-So to get the best value out of Kitemaker, think of it as a collaboration tool for your teams rather than a management tool (although that is part of it).
+So to get the best value out of Kitemaker, think of it as a collaboration tool for your teams rather than a management tool.

 x).
 Then, use the activity feed for discussions.

-By adding integrations (find "Manage integrations" in the cogwheel next to you organization, or by pressing cmd/ctrl+k), you will also see activities happening in other tools in Kitemaker, making it a one-stop shop for everything related to whatever feature or bug you are working on.
+By adding integrations (find "Integrations" in the organization setting - that is in the menu in the side bar when you click your organization name on the top), you will also see activities happening in other tools in Kitemaker, making it a one-stop shop for everything related to whatever feature or bug you are working on.

 Adding more structure